Guides

 Head to the parade

-St Patrick’s Festival is set to be the most ambitious ever, with a schedule of events, gigs and parties taking place through day and night March 15 to 18.
+St Patrick’s Festival is set to be the most ambitious ever, with a schedule of events, gigs and parties taking place through day and night March 15 to 17.
 The main event is the parade, when half a million people will line the streets to watch the colourful floats wind their way from the start at Parnell Square to the finishing point at the junction of Kevin Street and Cuffe Street.

-Explore the Festival Quarter
+Explore Festival events

 For some coastal air, head out on St Patrick's Day morning to the Aware Harbour2Harbour Walk.
 The 26km stretch in support of the Aware organisation winds between Howth and Dún Laoghaire harbours, on the Dublin Coastal Trail, and there will be complimentary refreshments served at the Halfway Hooley at Dublin Port Company’s Pumphouse.
 There will also be themed walking tours throughout the city all weekend.

 Getting the littles ones involved?
 Bring them to Custom House Quay for the City Funfair and take a spin on the rides.
+They can also join in the all-ages Treasure Hunt that winds through the city on Saturday, with fun prizes in store for the winners (and the best dressed teams).

 See a play